Fighting for Franco

 Bandera member James McCarthy, of Desert, Enniskeane, Cork, wrote as series of 9 articles in the Cork Evening Echo in late 1967, and essentially they've been hard to get ever since!

-The series starts here and all the articles will be added to the site in full because it in one of very few documents written by a Bandera member.
+The series starts here and all the articles have been added to the site in full because it in one of very few documents written by a Bandera member.
 There are only a handful of books or pamphlets supporting their side, and now two sets of newspaper articles.
 Here are the other set of articles is by TP Kilfeather in the Sunday Independent, 1960.

 Obituary for one of the last Bandera volunteers - Update 2nd Sept 2008